 A Relying Institution that is a Federal Institution will provide assurance to the Reviewing IRB that it has completed conflict of interest analyses under existing relevant federal policies and that the participation of federal department or agency Personnel is permissible and consistent with federal law.
 A Relying Institution that is a Federal Institution will abide by and will require its Personnel to abide by institutionally and legally required prohibitions or management plans related to the Research.
 If the Reviewing IRB concludes that it cannot rely upon the assurances from a Relying Institution that is a Federal Institution, the Reviewing IRB will so inform the Federal Institution, and the Research will be withdrawn from Ceded Review (without an IRB approval or disapproval) with respect to that Federal Institution.

 6.9 Injury Coverage.
-A Relying Institution will ensure (i) that the provisions of any applicable contract with a private sponsor/funder that address financial coverage for injuries related to Research under Ceded Review are consistent with the injury sections of the approved Research protocol and consent form; or (ii) that the injury sections of the approved Research protocol and consent form, if more protective of Research participants, will control over the contract.
+A Relying Institution will ensure (i) that the provisions of any applicable contract between a sponsor/funder and the Relying Institution that address financial coverage for injuries related to Research under Ceded Review are consistent with the injury sections (if any) of the approved Research protocol and consent form; or (ii) that the injury sections (if any) of the approved Research protocol and consent form, if more protective of Research participants, will control over the contract.

 6.10 Complaints.
 A Relying Institution will ensure that an institutional mechanism exists by which complaints about Research can be made by Research participants or others to a local contact.

-6.11 Monitoring; Quality Assurance/Quality Improvement Function/Program.
-A Relying Institution will maintain, implement, or have access to a human subjects research quality assurance/quality improvement (“QA/QI”) process, function, program, or service that can conduct and report to the Relying Institution the results of for-cause and not-for-cause audits of the Relying Institution’s and its Personnel’s compliance with human subjects protections and other relevant requirements in the conduct of Research.
-Relying Institutions that do not have access to a QA/QI process, function, program, or service must have an alternate means of monitoring the conduct of Research as appropriate to ensure compliance.
-However, if requested by a Relying Institution, the Reviewing IRB/Reviewing IRB Institution may agree to waive the requirement for the Relying Institution to have access to a QA/QI process, function, program or service or alternate means of monitoring with respect to Research.
+6.11 Compliance Monitoring Function/Program.
+A Relying Institution will maintain, implement, or have access to a human subjects research compliance monitoring process, function, program, or service that can conduct and report to the Relying Institution the results of for-cause and not-for-cause audits of the Relying Institution’s and its Personnel’s compliance with human subjects protections and other relevant requirements in the conduct of Research.
+Relying Institutions that do not have access to a compliance monitoring process, function, program, or service must have an alternate means of reviewing the conduct of Research as appropriate to ensure compliance.
+However, if requested by a Relying Institution, the Reviewing IRB/Reviewing IRB Institution may agree to waive the requirement for the Relying Institution to have access to a compliance monitoring process, function, program or service or alternate means of reviewing the conduct of the Research.

 6.12 Notification of Unanticipated Problems and Complaints.
 With respect to Research under Ceded Review, a Relying Institution will require its Site Investigator(s) and other Personnel to promptly notify the Reviewing IRB of any unanticipated problems involving risks to human subjects or others or any significant Research participant complaints (e.g., those that could affect the conduct of the Research) involving Research participants enrolled by the Relying Institution.

 6.13 Notification of Noncompliance.
 With respect to Research under Ceded Review, a Relying Institution will promptly notify the Reviewing IRB of any potential noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, and/or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB by the Relying Institution or its Personnel in connection with the Research.
+With respect to Research that is the subject of an Exemption Determination, such notification will be limited to notification to the Reviewing IRB/Reviewing IRB Institution of potential noncompliance with the Federal Policy or with the terms of the Exemption Determination that could disqualify the Research from the relevant exemption.